getuliovdmnaweb/marvel-comics/README.md

-# marvel-comics
-App for retrieving comics from your favorite hero
+# This is an amazing app for retrieving your favorite hero using marvel api.

+#### The app was built using the following technologies:

+- React Native
+- React Navigation
+- Typescript
+- Jest and Testing Library